 Elastics My elastics are one of the few synthetic materials that I buy new, because deadstock sourcing resulted in an unacceptably inconsistent quality, which in turn impacted the durability and quality of my finished product.
 My elastic comes from two sources: one company based and manufactured in Italy, and the other a Japanese company that manufactures in Japan and China.

 Packaging supplies I use minimal packaging materials for my shipping.
 All pieces are wrapped in simple tissue paper and mailed in small paper apparel mailers.
 Both the tissue paper and the mailer are made from 100% recycled paper that is recyclable, biodegradable, and manufactured in the United States.

 VAVA items are made to order, reducing waste from over-production by only cutting and sewing pieces after they have a home.
 Scrap pieces are either used in one of a kind and limited edition designs, or used to stuff cushions, so that no scrap fabric is sent to a landfill.

 There is, however, no “sustainable” way to produce clothing on the scale that we have been.
-Above all, VAVA's commitment to sustainability is expressed in a commitment to quality.
-I aim to make pieces you want to wear everyday, and that are up to the challenge.
+Above all, my commitment to sustainability is expressed in a commitment to quality and personalized service.